This story was updated on April 27, 2020.

 What are the signs of COVID-19?

 COVID-19 causes cold or flu-like symptoms.
 These may include fever, cough, or difficulty breathing.
+Some people also report the loss of a sense of taste or smell, feeling achy, headache, and diarrhea.
 It can cause serious problems, such as pneumonia and even death, especially in older people and people with other health problems, including cancer.Back to top

 Are there special concerns for people with cancer?